Facebook Ads Insights Tool

 Detailed observation of presented data

-Gaming CPMs across all countries spent most of the year pricing well below the global cross‑industry benchmark, but the category showed sharper swings and a dramatic late‑summer rebound that carried into Q4.
-The standout months were a deep trough in July and an October peak, with an unusual January lift that briefly put Gaming above the market.
+Gaming CPMs in All countries available ran notably below the global advertising benchmark across the 13-month window.
+After a very low trough in July 2025, gaming CPMs lifted into the mid-to-high teens and then stabilized, while the global CPM baseline drifted higher and experienced a sharper Q4 spike.
 This analysis is based on $3B worth of advertising data from our dataset, which provides strong directional benchmarks.
-This analysis explores ad performance trends for Gaming in all countries compared to the global benchmark.
+This analysis explores ad performance trends for Gaming in All countries available compared to the global benchmark.

 The story in the data